Svenson84/Solax-X1-mini-RS485-WiFi-Stick/README.md

 |    6    | E_Stop       |                   |              |
 |    7    | **GND_COM**  | **GND**           | Brown-White  |
 |    8    | --           |                   |              |

+## Software

+The available code is available for the Arduino IDE and developed with a Wemos D1 mini ESP8266.

+### Website
+The application uses LittleFS.
+The Webinterface can also be uploaded directly with the Arduino IDE by a LittleFS file upload to the target hardware.

+### InfluxDB
+ToDo

+## Mechanical

+### Housing